albertobas/bank-microservices/README.md

 ## About

-Bank microservices is my own approach to a bank application with a microservices-based architecture, which can manage accounts, customers, and loans, but also make predictions of potential loan defaults and store data on-chain.

-The idea behind this dummy bank application is to develop a user interface for employees that can handle creating, updating, and deleting accounts, customers and loans, store loans on-chain and make predictions about potential loan defaults.
+Bank Microservices is my own approach to a bank application with a microservices-based architecture which can handle creating, updating, and deleting accounts, customers and loans, store data on-chain and make predictions about potential loan defaults.

 ## Technical details